Producer Company Registration

 Advantages

-Professional Management
+Lack of Professional Management

 Disadvantages

-Compliance & Regulatory Burden
+High Compliance Burden

-Potential for Internal Conflicts
+Risk of Internal Conflicts

 Eligibility Criteria